The Getty

 • Downtown

-The grand, white concrete tower has stood tall as a city icon since 1928, and today it’s the easiest way to take in an elevated view of Downtown and beyond.
-If you’re ever passing through the Civic Center during public hours—weekdays 9am–5pm, enter on Main Street—then you owe yourself a visit to the 27th floor observation deck.
-While you’re there, walk around the surrounding park and look for the 1984 Olympic torch near the Spring Street exit.
+The grand, white concrete tower has stood tall as a city icon since 1928, and today it’s one of the easiest ways to take in an elevated view of Downtown and beyond.
+If you’re ever passing through the Civic Center during public hours (weekdays 9am–5pm, enter on Main Street) then you owe yourself a visit to the 27th floor observation deck.
+Make sure to look for the 1984 Olympic torch near the Spring Street exit.
+It’s certainly not the only tall vantage point in DTLA—the InterContinental’s lobby sits on the 70th floor while the Conrad Los Angeles has its own scenic 10th-floor views of Grand Avenue—but it’s the only one where you won’t feel like you’re loitering.

 Advertising